 - Whether or not a decision is proportionate is decided by cross checking what other options are available; is a ‘more proportionate’ option than separation available? (see K (Children) para 37);

-- the court must be wary of being taken over by the perceived ‘urgency’ of a situation at the expense of taking the necessary time to make sure the relevant issues are identified (see K (Children) para 30).
+- the court must take care not to get overwhelmed by a feeling of ‘urgency’, if this is at the expense of taking the necessary time to make sure the relevant issues are identified (see K (Children) para 30).

-- that the decision taken by the court on an interim care order application must be limited to issues that cannot wait for until the Final Hearing; the court must NOT attempt to resolve issues which are going to be argued at the Final Hearing.
+- that the decision taken by the court before a final hearing, must be restricted to those issues that just can’t wait – the court must not attempt to deal with issues that can only be properly argued about at a final hearing.

 The reason that the court must not try to look at the wider issues in the case at an interim hearing is because it just wouldn’t be fair to anyone to do so.
 Interim hearings are usually arranged urgently and you will be lucky to get any more than a day of the court’s time to hear them.
 There simply won’t be time to give all the issues the attention they deserve.
 However, the court can’t ignore likely future outcomes and when considering what is in a child’s best interests must take account of all the circumstances and will concern itself with the reality of the child’s situation.

-Proportionality is a key concept in family law, arising from Article 8 of the European Convention.
-Interfering with a child or parent’s right to a family life can only be allowed if it is in accordance with the law, necessary and proportionate.
+Proportionality is a key concept in family law, arising from Article 8 of the European Convention on Human Rights [ECHR].
+Interfering with a child or parent’s right to a family life can only be allowed if it lawful, necessary and proportionate.
 If you want to read more about the impact of the ECHR on family law, here is a useful article.

 What happens next?